TheColourYellow/Autumn-2025-SDP-1/README.md

 history on a profile page.
 Admin users have access to a management page where they can add, edit, and remove books from the store.

+The application features multilingual support, allowing users to switch between English, Japanese, and Arabic.

 ## Features
 - User registration and authentication
 - User profile page with user details and order history